Clemson-MSE/HemeLB-Carpentries/setup.md

 1) Clone or download the source code for HemePure to your HPC.

-2) Edit the `FullBuildScript.sh` file to pass the correct C++ and MPI compiler shortcuts for
-   your machine **N.B.** HemeLB requires C++ and MPI to run, we have successfully triedseveral different compiler options/versions but cannot guarantee that every combination will work effectively.
+2) Edit the `FullBuildScript.sh` file to pass the correct C++ and MPI compiler shortcuts for your machine **N.B.** HemeLB requires C++ and MPI to run, we have successfully tried several different compiler options/versions but cannot guarantee that every combination will work effectively.
 For open-source options, GNU 7.5.0 and OpenMPI 2.1.1 should provide a good starting point.
 Python 2.7 is also required for dependency compilation (**TODO??** update to Python3 version?)